andrea-tango/MedGA/README.md

 - `matplotlib`
 - `pillow`
 - `mpi4py`, which provides bindings of the Message Passing Interface (MPI) specifications for Python.

-The input images are characterized by an undelying bimodal histogram (i.e., intensity level distribution).
-Possibly, these images might be previously masked and cropped images (according to a bounding region containing the Region of Interest).

 The sequential version has been developed to analyze a single medical image, while the parallel version is based on a Master-Slave paradigm employing `mpi4py` to leverage High-Performance Computing (HPC) resources.
 The parallel version has been implementated to perform the enhancement of multiple images (or slices in the case of tomography image stack analysis) in a distributed fashion.